PennyLeScroche/PennyLeScroche.github.io/notes.md

 has schools of magic such as crystals, runes, and channeling

+ways to use arcane energy
+- words/symbols
+- music
+- images
+- crystals
+- communing with them
+- comsuming them

-has elements that represent sources of arcane power, suxh as storms and the moon
+has elements that represent sources of arcane powers
+- shadows
+- the moon
+- storms
+- the earth
+- the spirits of living things
+- the sun
+- bodies of water